Simply Business is pleased to provide tailored insurance options from:

 It may cover your tools and equipment if they’re lost or stolen.

+Is it illegal to not have business insurance?
 It can help you stay on the right side of the law, as most cities and states require proof of business coverage in order to run a business.

 It can meet legal requirements if you want to rent or lease a space for your business.